rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/dev-reference/index.md

 layout: rsk
 ---

-The developer reference documentation is intended for developers looking to build and deploy an account abstraction wallet on Rootstock.
+The developer reference documentation is intended for developers looking to build and deploy a fully programmable DeFi on Bitcoin wallet.

 In this section, we will cover: